SrijaPokala/best-repo-ever/README.md

 Hi How are you?
-Merge conflicts Branch2 Multiple Branch
+Merge conflicts Branch2 Multiple Branch2
 # best-repo-ever